-The Admission ticket price at MET Museum is different for New Yorkers and non-New Yorkers.
+The admission ticket price at MET Museum is different for New Yorkers and non-New Yorkers.

-For visitors from outside New York State
+For tourists from outside New York State

 Metropolitan Museum of Art ticket price for general admission is $25 for adults, $17 for seniors (above 65 years of age), and $12 for students (with valid ID).

 Kids 12 years and under enter the Met Museum for free.

 With this general admission tickets, one can access all ongoing temporary exhibitions at The MET.